Note: This article was updated in January 2020.

 Students on their parents’ health insurance should know, however, that insurance companies may notify of services provided.

-The increased growth and development of college healthcare services does not come without a cost, however.
-Providing the extensive services required today costs money to fund larger staffs with increased specialties, larger facilities, more equipment, improved technology, and more staff training.
+The increased growth and development of college healthcare services does not come without a cost.
+Providing the extensive services needed today requires larger staffs with increased specialties, larger facilities, more equipment, improved technology, and more staff training.
 Most colleges include in their costs a healthcare fee which only begins to cover these increased expenses.